Boxing career of Muhammad Ali: Fight against Patterson

 Ali defended his title against former heavyweight champion Floyd Patterson on November 22, 1965.
 Before the match, Ali mocked Patterson, who was widely known to call him by his former name Cassius Clay, as an "Uncle Tom", calling him "The Rabbit".
 Although Ali clearly had the better of Patterson, who appeared injured during the fight, the match lasted 12 rounds before being called on a technical knockout.
 Patterson later said he had strained his sacroiliac.
 Ali was criticized in the sports media for appearing to have toyed with Patterson during the fight.
 Patterson biographer W.K.
 Stratton claims that the conflict between Ali and Patterson was not genuine but was staged to increase ticket sales and the closed-circuit viewing audience, with both men complicit in the theatrics.
 Stratton also cites an interview by Howard Cosell in which Ali explained that rather than toying with Patterson, he refrained from knocking him out after it became apparent Patterson was injured.
 Patterson himself later said that he'd never been hit by punches as soft as Ali's.
 Stratton states that Ali arranged the second fight, in 1972, with the financially struggling Patterson to help the former champion earn enough money to pay a debt to the IRS.

 Main Bout

-After the Patterson fight, Ali founded his own promotion company, Main Bout.
-The company handled Ali's boxing promotions and pay-per-view closed-circuit television broadcasts; its stockholders were mainly fellow Nation of Islam members, such as Jabir Herbert Muhammad and the chief aide to Nation of Islam leader Elijah Muhammad, John Ali, along with several others, including Bob Arum, who later founded Top Rank.
+After the Patterson fight, Ali founded his own promotion company, Main Bout, Inc. The company handled Ali's boxing promotions and pay-per-view closed-circuit television broadcasts; its stockholders were mainly fellow Nation of Islam members, such as Jabir Herbert Muhammad and the chief aide to Nation of Islam leader Elijah Muhammad, John Ali, along with several others, including Bob Arum, who later founded Top Rank.